 When teaching games, it is hard to separate skills from tactics.
 In reality, the tactical use of skills is the essence of effective game play.

-In Teaching Games for Understanding (TGfU), discover a fun and popular approach to teaching the individual skills of a game in a tactical context, prompting students to learn how to use those skills.
+In Inquiry-based Approach for Movement (IBAM), discover a fun and popular approach to teaching the individual skills of a game in a tactical context, prompting students to learn how to use those skills.
 If you are keen to get your students thinking about how to use their skills, this workshop is for you!

 *This workshop is only available in person.